-On November 3, 2021, we executed the Third Amended and Restated Loan and Security Agreement with Silicon Valley Bank, which consists of a \$50.0 million revolving line of credit with a maturity date of November 3, 2026 (as amended, the 2021 Credit Facility).
-As of June 30, 2024, we had no outstanding borrowings under the 2021 Credit Facility and \$50.0 million of unused borrowings available.
+On November 3, 2021, we executed the Third Amended and Restated Loan and Security Agreement with Silicon Valley Bank, which consists of a \$50.0 million revolving line of credit with a maturity date of November 3, 2026 (2021 Credit Facility).
+As of September 30, 2024, we had no outstanding borrowings under the 2021 Credit Facility and \$50.0 million of unused borrowings available.